-- Assessing management options for preventing or controlling the spread of pests, pathogens and weeds. - Developing appropriate thresholds for initiating management actions. - Participating in cross sectorial initiatives for management of pests, pathogens and weeds (e.g. Rural Lands Protection Boards or equivalent bodies). - Developing an integrated pest management strategy consistent with principles outlined in the National Weed Strategy and Vertebrate Pest Management Strategy. - Putting in place procedures for the protection of healthy vegetation, known to be susceptible to important and recognised pests (including feral animals) and pathogens and weeds (e.g. seeking specialist advice where forest operations are planned for healthy forest vegetation or controlling defined forest area access, where necessary). - Keeping records of pest, pathogen and weed occurrence. - Monitoring frequency of crown dieback and tree death. - Co-ordinating activities with neighbours and regular users. - Documenting the use of control agents and putting in place procedures to ensure their use is appropriate for the purpose intended. - Consulting with State and Commonwealth agencies, such as the Australian Quarantine Inspection Service, when possible new incursions of exotic pests or pathogens are detected. - Providing of education and training for staff and contractors in the identification and control of damage agents, e.g. drawing on publications such as 'Forests and Timber: A Field Guide to Exotic Pests and Diseases'2. - Identifying of quarantine areas and boundaries for pathogens (e.g. Phytophthora), both in the field, and on relevant maps.
+- Assessing management options for preventing or controlling the spread of pests pathogens and weeds. - Developing appropriate thresholds for initiating management actions. - Participation in cross sectorial initiatives for management of pests pathogens and weeds (e.g. Rural Lands Protection Boards or equivalent bodies). - Developing an integrated pest management strategy consistent with principles outlined in the National Weed Strategy and Vertebrate Pest Management Strategy. - Putting in place procedures for the protection of healthy vegetation known to be susceptible to important and recognised pests (including feral animals), pathogens and weeds (e.g. seeking specialist advice where forest operations are planned for healthy forest vegetation or controlling defined forest area access, where necessary). - Keeping records of pest pathogen and weed occurrence. - Coordinating activities with neighbours. - Documenting the use of control agents and putting in place procedures to ensure their use is appropriate for the purpose intended. - Consulting with State and Commonwealth agencies, such as the Australian Quarantine Inspection Service, when possible new incursions of exotic pests or pathogens are detected. - Providing of education and training for staff and contractors in the identification and control of damage agents, e.g. drawing on publications such as 'Forests and Timber: A Field Guide to Exotic Pests and Diseases'2. - Identifying of quarantine areas and boundaries for pathogens (e.g. Phytophthora), both in the field, and on relevant maps.